jhxyjhxy/cse15l-lab-reports/lab-report-1-week-2.md

 <br><br>
 `ssh cs15lwi22asz@ieng6.ucsd "scp WhereAmI.java; javac WhereAmI.java; java WhereAmI"`
 <br><br>
 ssh's into your course account, copies the file to the account, compiles, and runs the file all in one line with about 80 keystrokes, if you type all of it out.
-Using the mouse to select the text and keyboard shortcuts like "Ctrl + c" and "Ctrl + v" to copy and paste certain parts ("`WhereAmI`" or "`ssh cs15lwi22asz@ieng6.ucsd.edu`" from previous commands) you can greatly reduced the amount of keystrokesto about 30.
+Using the mouse to select the text and keyboard shortcuts like "Ctrl + c" and "Ctrl + v" to copy and paste certain parts ("`WhereAmI`" or "`ssh cs15lwi22asz@ieng6.ucsd.edu`" from previous commands) you can greatly reduce the amount of keystrokes to about 30.
 <br><br>
 ![Image](photos/step7.png "Example of using one line")